selinlaraadali/DSA210_project/README.md

 ## Plan
 ### Data Cleaning and Preparation:

--Loading Data:
+- Loading Data:

 Daily sleep data was loaded and aggregated into weekly sleep duration using the start and end times.
 Daily walking speed data was similarly aggregated into weekly averages.

--Handling Missing Data:
+- Handling Missing Data:

 Missing values were identified and removed to ensure data consistency.

--Aligning Weekly Data:
+- Aligning Weekly Data:

 Weekly datasets for sleep and walking speed were merged on the common week column to retain only matching weeks.

--Normalization:
+- Normalization:

 Data columns were verified to ensure proper formats and consistent scales.